 “Honor the Heroes, Preserve the History, Promote the Values and Celebrate the Excellence”

 From its humble beginnings in the early 1900’s to the present day, the Glades Community has grown in both size, stature and athletic dominance.
 Recognized as the fastest place on earth and home to over 70+ NFL players, 400+ collegiate athletes, and thousands of high school athletes throughout the years, it is doubtful that even the most optimistic of those who planted the foundational roots of this great community could have envisioned the successes it would bring.

 The Muck City Hall of Fame works collaboratively within the Glades community to ensure that each person has the opportunity to share their story and experiences through their years in The Muck.
-The cooperative efforts of all of these individuals have contributed greatly to the overall success of the initial launch of the Muck City Hall of Fame.
-In turn, the Hall strives to serve as the best historical showplace and repository for the athletics within the Glades community.
+The cooperative efforts of all of these individuals have contributed greatly to the overall success of the launch of the Muck City Hall of Fame.
+In turn, the Hall will strive to serve as the best historical showplace and repository for the athletics within the Glades community.

 How the Muck City HOF Selection Process Works

 CAST YOUR VOTE